-The Education Library is also accessible to persons with physical disabilities.
+The ABBA Resource Centre is also accessible to persons with physical disabilities.
 Enter from the south entrance of the Bayview campus at 3377 Bayview Avenue, proceed to the elevator on the right.
 Go to the basement level and turn right and then left down the corridor, following the signs straight ahead.
 This library is all on one level with a ramp to the stacks area.
 Wheelchair accessible washrooms are located just across from the elevator.

 All students with a disability who require special accommodation must register with the student life department.
 Assistance in the library is available for people who are not able to use public access terminals to locate library materials.
 Please identify your need and request assistance from library staff at the circulation desk.
 The lower level of the J. William Horsey Library where most of the books stacks are available is not easily accessible by wheelchair or elevator.
 Retrieval assistance is available for persons whose disability prevents them from retrieving materials on their own, usually within two hours.

 Assistance will also be provided to persons who are not physically able to use the photocopy facilities.
 Library staff will photocopy needed materials within the provisions of the Canadian Copyright Act and the institutional copyright license by the end of the next business day.
 Regular fees for copies apply.